...

 2. Spending Control

-Knowing where your money goes helps you prioritise needs over wants.
+Knowing where your money goes helps you prioritize needs over wants.

 3. Reduced Stress